-Patrick Finn, Ph.D. has served as our President and Chief Operating Officer since October 2022, our Chief Commercial Officer from October 2019 to October 2022, our Vice President of Sales and Marketing from February 2015 to October 2019 and our Senior Vice President of Commercial Operations from December 2018 to October 2019.
-Dr. Finn also serves on the Board of Directors of a number of private corporations.
+Patrick Finn, Ph.D. has served as our President and Chief Operating Officer since October 2022.
+He joined our Company in February 2015 as Vice President of Sales and Marketing, was promoted to Senior Vice President of Commercial Operations in December 2018, and served as our Chief Commercial Officer from October 2019 to October 2022.
+Dr. Finn also serves on the Board of Directors of a private corporation.
 Prior to joining us, Dr. Finn was Vice President of Sales at Enzymatics Inc., a developer, manufacturer, and marketer of enzymes for molecular biology applications, sold predominantly to manufacturers in research and diagnostic markets from January 2012 to March 2015.
 Dr. Finn holds a B.Sc. in Chemistry from Heriot-Watt University and a Ph.D. in Chemistry from the University of Southampton.